cameocodes/onlinetech.club/.github/pull_request_template.md

-Adds or updates the following meetups or events:
+Adds or updates the following meetups or conferences:
  -
  -